john1234brown/pheonix-box/pheonix/TUTORIAL.md

     ```

 ## Securing the Root Folder Space
-To secure the root folder space of a Linux OS, follow these steps:
+To secure the root folder space specifically for securing the OS level binaries of a Linux OS, follow these steps:

 1. Add the root directory to the configuration:
     ```sh
     sudo ./pheonixBox config addPath /
     ```

-2. Enable encryption and hashing:
+2. Exclude the home directory from the configuration to avoid affecting personal files:
     ```sh
+    sudo ./pheonixBox config excludePath /home
+    ```

+3. Enable encryption and hashing:
+    ```sh
     sudo ./pheonixBox config setUseCeaserCipher true
     sudo ./pheonixBox config setUseAesKey true
     ```

-3. Start the Pheonix process to secure the root folder space:
+4. Start the Pheonix process to secure the root folder space:
     ```sh
     sudo ./pheonixBox start
     ```